moreakshay/JetpackImplementation/README.md

 # JetpackImplementation
 Learning best practices in android.
 Using Android Architecture Components and Coroutines.
-<br>This repository follows best practices depicted by the jetpack team in [architecture-components-sample/GithubBrowserSample](https://github.com/android/architecture-components-samples/tree/master/GithubBrowserSample/)
+<br>This repository follows best practices depicted by the jetpack team in [architecture-components-sample/GithubBrowserSample](https://github.com/android/architecture-components-samples/tree/master/GithubBrowserSample/) ,unfortunately GithubBrowserSample doesn't include the use of Coroutines.
 <br>Hence I did my best to sum all of them up in one repo.

 <h3>Language</h3>